 New Zealand’s first climate change lawsuit rejected by High Courtby Rebecca Macfie

-But Sarah Thompson's case has added to the pressure for tighter climate targets.
+But Sarah Thomson's case has added to the pressure for tighter climate targets.

 She argued the 2050 goal, set under the Climate Change Response Act, should have been reviewed and tightened after the Intergovernmental Panel on Climate Change published its latest scientific assessment in 2014.